posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

    Goroutine scoped context introduces a way to ask from any piece of code:
    "What is the value of 'X'?"

-   This is delicate question, and has no unclear to me.
+   This is a complex question, and I don't have a clear answer.
-   Adding values to the goroutine context should be done only if all following code should know the value of "X".
+   Adding a value to the goroutine context should be done only if all following code should know the value of "X".
-   This is not always the case -
+   But this is not always the case -
-   For example, an HTTP middleware that extracts user credentials from the request and adds it to the goroutine context.
+   For example, consider an HTTP middleware that extracts user credentials from the request and adds it to the goroutine context.
-   Not necessarily all handler code should know about those credentials.
+   Not all handler code should necessarily know about those credentials.

-   But this applies to the current context design as well - Imagine the given example, just think of request context instead of goroutine context.
+   But this applies to the current context design as well - Consider the given example, just think of request context instead of goroutine context.

    Context values should not be abused and programmers should take good care when considering storing values in the context object.